Easy To Use Dowel Jig

 #1.
 Pocket Hole Wood Joinery

-While nothing more than an angled screw, this style of woodworking joint creation is both fast and accurate.
-However, since the wood is only butted together it is not the most durable or strongest joint for all applications.
+While nothing more than an angled screw, this woodworking joint creation style is fast and accurate.
+However, since the wood is only butted together, it is not the most durable or robust joint for all applications.

 How a Pocket Hole Joint Works

-With many varieties of pocket hole jigs from a handful of manufacturers like Kreg, MASSCA and General Tools there are a lot of options to choose from.
-But, the basic premise is the jig:
+There are many options with many varieties of pocket hole jigs from a handful of manufacturers like Kreg, MASSCA, and General Tools.
+But the basic premise is the jig:

-- Drills a hole completely through the first piece of wood and stops at a controlled depth in the second
+• Drills a hole entirely through the first piece of wood and stops at a controlled depth in the second

 #2.
 Dado Joint